-Two things I definitely loved about the island country Sri Lanka, one is the friendly locals and another is the tasty food.
-During my tour in Sri Lanka, I enjoyed trying different Sri Lankan cuisines.
-Here is the listed top 6 Sri Lankan food to taste for all food lovers around.
-If you’re a lover of spicy food, then you just should not miss tasting those for the first time in Sri Lanka.
+Two things I loved about the island country Sri Lanka, one is the friendly locals, and another is the tasty food.
+During my seven days solo trip to Sri Lanka, I enjoyed trying different Sri Lankan cuisines.
+Here are the top 6 Sri Lankan food list and some tropical fruits to taste for all food and fruit lovers around.
+If you’re a lover of spicy food, then you should not miss eating those for the first time in Sri Lanka.

-Personally, I am not a foodie.
-But I love trying local food.
-I found Sri Lankans love spicy food and fruits.
-This is also my top choice.
+I love trying local food.
+I found Sri Lankans love spicy food and tropical fruits and this is also my top choice.
 My favorite tasty food in Sri Lanka is Kiribath with Lunumiris or Katta Sambal.
 And nothing to say more about King Coconut Water and a cup of Ceylon Tea in the Land of Wonder, Sri Lanka.
 You might find Sri Lankan Cooking is a useful read to know all about Sri Lankan food.

 Top 6 Sri Lankan Food To Taste [Spicy]

 Is Sri Lankan food healthy?
 Yes, healthy and also tasty though bit spicy.
 Three most used and common ingredients of Sri Lankan cuisine are rice, coconut, and various spices (the common one is red chili).
 You’ll find the similarity of Sri Lankan food with Keralan food in South India.
 However, check out the top 6 delicious food in Sri Lanka to eat for first-time.